sophie-thomson/garden-escape/README.md

 - One of the two options in the first spider scenario contains a further set of 'nested' options for the player to choose from to progress the story.
 - The display_nested_spider_choices() function extracts the NESTED_SPIDER_OPTIONS_TEXT from story_text.py and displays this on the terminal along with the two nested options a and b for the player to select between.
 - Options are displayed to the player in two different colours so they stand out from the usual story text.
-- Following the same process outlined above, the get_story_choice() function prompts the player to select either a or b and their choice input is validated via validate_story_choice().
 - The progress_prompt() function is imported from progress_prompt.py to ask the player to "Press enter to continue..." when they are ready.

 ![Screenshot of Nested Spider Options](docs/readme-images/nested-spider-options.png)